Nonclassicality of induced coherence witnessed by contextuality: Methodology

 \subsection{ZWM setup: the emergence of induced coherence without induced emission}

-The correlated generation of photon pairs is important for various applications in quantum optics.
-SPDC utilized in the second-order optical nonlinear medium is a promising technique to generate both (heralded) single or correlated paired photons, due to its high efficiency and simplicity \cite{SPDC}.
-In an SPDC process, a non-linear $\chi^{(2)}$ medium pumped with a single frequency photon of specific energy ($\omega_p$) and wave vector ($k_p$) to generate two photons of lower energies called signal ($\omega_s$, $k_s$) and idler ($\omega_i$, $k_i$).
-The process obeys two main laws of energy ($\omega_p= \omega_s+\omega_i$) and momentum ($k_p=k_s+k_i$) conservation.
-Although the process is spontaneous it can be turned to be stimulated if it is seeded with one of the interacting photons, signal, or idler.
-This leads to the emission of extra photon pairs (both signal and idler) that are stimulated with seeded photons (induced emission).
-The Hamiltonian describing SPDC process in a nonlinear $\chi^{(2)}$ can be expressed as
+The correlated photon pair generation is important for various applications in quantum optics.
+Besides different methods, the SPDC utilized in the second-order optical nonlinear medium is a promising technique to generate both (heralded) single or correlated paired photons, due to its efficiency and simplicity \cite{SPDC}.
+In the SPDC process, a non-linear $\chi^{(2)}$ medium pumped with a single frequency photon of specific energy (${\hbar}\omega_p$) and wave vector ($\vec{k_p}$) to generate two photons of lower energies called signal ($\hbar\omega_s$, $\vec{k_s}$) and idler ($\hbar \omega_i$, $\vec{k_i}$).
+The process obeys laws of energy ($\hbar\omega_p= \hbar\omega_s+\hbar\omega_i$) and momentum ($\hbar\vec{k_p}=\hbar\vec{k_s}+\hbar\vec{k_i}$) conservations \cite{SPDC,boydbook}.
+The latter is known as phase matching between interacting waves.
+The probabilistic behavior of SPDC yields single and multi-pair emissions in low- and high-pump intensities \cite{bulkcrystals}.
+To distinguish between them, they are referred to as low- and high-gain regimes, respectively.
+The Hamiltonian describing SPDC process and the evolution of generated photon pairs, in the interaction picture, is given by